ekeilty17/ekeilty17.github.io/_posts/limits-and-continuity-series/2022-10-02-intuition-of-limits-and-continuity.md

 <br>

-The infinite discontinuity occurs due to limits that tend towards infinity, which I am not going to cover in this series.
+The infinite discontinuity occurs due to limits that tend towards infinity, which I am going to cover at the [end of the series](/blog/limits-and-continuity/infinite-limits/).
 The oscillating discontinuity is actually pretty complex.
 There is a really good video analyzing this function <a href="https://www.youtube.com/watch?v=1QAqxiO8VHM" target="_blank">here</a>.

 <br>